 It comes with features like a headline analyzer, Flesch reading score, SEO health check, XML sitemaps, and more to improve your content.

-Plus, it also offers schema markup like Article schema, FAQ schema, and How To schema to increase your visibility on Google.
+Plus, it offers schema markup like Article schema, FAQ schema, and How To schema to increase your visibility on Google.

-AIOSEO provides suggestions to use active voice, insert transition words, and distribute subheadings better.
+AIOSEO provides suggestions on how to use active voice, insert transition words, and distribute subheadings better.
 It also analyzes your blog posts for keyword density, readability, and title tags, making it the best writing assistant software on the market.

 By using the tips suggested by AIOSEO, you can make your content more readable while at the same time optimizing it for search engines.